 - Five (5) business days will allow time to address any questions/conflicts, enter the requests into the scheduling database (EMS), update field logistics (e.g. scheduling field lights), updating field access through Campus Safety and Pamplin Sports Center staff, and posting venue schedules.

-- Once schedules have been confirmed, no changes/adjustments can be made without requesting them through Student Activities and receiving approval from Physical Education and Athletics.
+- Once schedules have been confirmed, no changes/adjustments can be made without requesting them through the Student Activities Club Sports Coordinator and receiving approval from Physical Education and Athletics.

-- Any questions relative to scheduling for any Club Sports are to be directed to the Office of Student Activities and not the Department of Physical Education and Athletics.
+- Any questions relative to scheduling for any Club Sports are to be directed to the Student Activities Club Sports Coordinator and not the Department of Physical Education and Athletics.

 General Priority Use of Athletic Facilities